mdoli17/mdoli17.github.io/_writeups/FaithInAbyss/ai-system.md

 For instance:

-- In Neutral, the Behavior Tree might run a patrol route service and idel animations.
+- In `Neutral` state, the Behavior Tree might run a patrol route service and idle animations.
   {% include video.liquid path="assets/video/fia/patrolling.mp4" class="img-fluid rounded z-depth-1" autoplay=true loop=true controls=true %}

-- In Search -> Cautious, the AI is directed to move toward the last known clue location slowly, scanning the environment.
+- In `Search->Aggressive` state, the AI is directed to move toward the last known clue location at high pase, scan and interact with the environment (Covers, Lockers and other hiding spots).
   {% include video.liquid path="assets/video/fia/search-aggresive.mp4" class="img-fluid rounded z-depth-1" autoplay=true loop=true controls=true %}

-- In Hostile -> Combat, movement towards the player, attack execeution and target tracking is handled.
+- In `Hostile->Combat` state, movement towards the player, attack execeution and target tracking is handled.
+  > ##### TIP
+  >
+  > Add footage for `Hostile->Combat`
+  > {: .block-tip}

 By having the State Tree control what state the AI is in and the Behavior Tree handle <b>how</b> that state behaves, the system remains both flexible and focused.